philmurtagh101/my-MS1-astroclub-site/README.md

 IA/ Information architecture will comprise a mix of a simple inked set of pages starting from the home and working out to a number of other facilitory pages.
 It is one level deep and the information types comprise links, images, tables and forms.

-The layout is HERE

-In all, there will be 4 web pages.

 ### Skeleton
 The  wireframe illustrating the home, yoursky, gallery and members pages is available HERE